Strivin0311/long-llms-learning/methodology/miscellaneous_sec/pruning.md

 # Pruning
-*Here's some resources about Pruning for LLMs inference and deployment in domain-specific downstream tasks*
+*Here're some resources about Pruning for LLMs inference and deployment in domain-specific downstream tasks*

 #### LLM-Pruner: On the Structural Pruning of Large Language Models [`UNREAD`]